 — Mark Armstrong (@ArmstrongABC11) January 22, 2018

-And of course anytime Kentucky loses, just about everyone outside of Big Blue Nation takes great joy in the fact that Calipari is struggling.
-Earlier this season, when Calipari’s young team was in the midst of a rare four-game losing streak, a headline from a story written by ESPN’s Jeff Goodman asked, “Is this John Calapari’s most disappointing Kentucky team ever?”
+And, of course, any time Kentucky loses, just about everyone outside of Big Blue Nation takes great joy in the fact that Calipari is struggling.
+Earlier this season, when Calipari’s young team was in the midst of a rare four-game losing streak, a headline from a story written by ESPN’s Jeff Goodman asked, “Is this John Calipari’s most disappointing Kentucky team ever?”
 Given that losing streak, and the fact that Calipari’s top nine players consist of seven freshmen and two sophomores, some even jokingly wondered if Kentucky would make the NCAA Tournament.

 But since their Feb.
 14 loss to Auburn, the Wildcats have won eight of their last nine games, including sweeping through the SEC Tournament and avenging two early-season losses to Tennessee.
 The Wildcats are entering the NCAA Tournament as a No. 5 seed and take on Davidson on Thursday (7:10 p.m.
 ET, CBS).